 After i had my ticket on my phone scanned i got on the bus which was a brand new single decker bus which had a comfortable seat as well as a folding table on the seat back in front as well as a cup holder.
 The bus also had wi-fi which seemed to work faster than the wi-fi on Megabus but the Flix Bus was only half full at its busiest point so that might have been why.
 Another nice touch that the competition doesn’t have is once you sign in to the Flixbus wi-fi you get a screen with recent movies and television shows that you can steam for free.

 The bus stopped center Strip at Caesars Palace which is where most people got on before heading for California, one thing Flixbus doesn’t do at present is have a 20 minute stop at a Truck Stop or Barstow Station like its competitors do for the customers to use the restrooms, stretch your legs or purchase some food or drink but i can see this changing in the future.
-The first stop for the bus was in Victorville and the next stop was scheduled for Montclair but the drivers asked their dispatch to skip the stop as no one was scheduled to get on or off so they could save time so the people heading to San Diego could meet the 8:55 pm train from Anaheim to that city.
+The first stop for the bus was in Victorville and the next stop was scheduled for Montclair but the drivers asked their dispatch to skip the stop as no one was scheduled to get on or off so they could

 The next stop was in Downtown Los Angeles in a parking lot across the street from Union Station bus terminal but not actually in the terminal itself.
 The final stop on the journey was the Anaheim Artic Center which is couple of miles from Disneyland but is near to the Honda Center where the Ducks NHL team play and near Anaheim Stadium where the baseballs Angels who were paying at home when i arrived.
 The bus arrived on time at 8:05 pm giving plenty of time to the passengers that still had to complete there journey on the 8:55 pm Amtrak train to San Diego from the Artic Center train station.